 Although we have been working among the unreached since the ministry began, it has only been in the last 15 years that we have honed our strategy to reach the most

 - How are national missionary evangelists trained?

-Gospel for Asia has 67 Bible colleges throughout South Asia where thousands of men and women are studying God's Word and undergoing intensive three-year training
+GFA World has 67 Bible colleges throughout South Asia where thousands of men and women are studying God's Word and undergoing intensive three-year training

 in preparation for ministry.
 After training many will go to unreached areas to share the love of Jesus.